AICAN-Research/DRU-Net/README.md

 ## Introduction

-This project presents DRU-Net: Lung carcinoma segmentation using multi-lens distortion and fusion refinement network.
+This repository contains the source code related to the manuscript _"DRU-Net: Lung carcinoma segmentation using multi-lens distortion and fusion refinement network"_ which is openly available on [arXiv](https://arxiv.org/abs/2406.14287).

 ## Getting started